-We should also remember that time heals all things.
-A terror attack or civil war doesn't necessarily render an area permanently off-limits for tourists.
-In fact, there are plenty of places you wouldn't have visited ten years ago that are now surprisingly safe and open for business.
+We should also remember that time can heal all things.
+A terror attack or civil war doesn’t necessarily render an area permanently off-limits for tourists.
+In fact, there are plenty of places you wouldn’t have visited ten years ago that are now surprisingly safe and open for business.

 In that spirit, here are nine formerly dangerous destinations.

 The city of Medellin was, and perhaps still is, synonymous with Pablo Escobar, the notorious cocaine kingpin whose gang took their name from the city itself.
 Throughout the 80s and 90s, Escobar’s cartel dominated the area, making tourism a dicey proposition.

 But Medellin has actually changed a lot since the Narcos days.
 Nestled on the slopes of the Andes, the city has constructed a network of ‘metrocables’ to carry its 2.5 million residents from barrio to barrio, all while offering a stunning view of the Aburrá Valley below.
 Known for its mild climate, bounteous gardens, and annual flower festival, Medellin has blossomed into a symbol of modern Colombia’s aspirations.

 Myanmar (or, as I like to call it, “the artist formerly known as Burma”) was under the thumb of an oppressive military junta for fifty years.
 During the second half of the last century, it was often described as the most isolated country on earth after North Korea.
 However, circumstances improved greatly when the junta lost its power in 2011.